-Mobile app monetization is probably one of the most important factors to consider when setting out to develop a mobile app.
-Every marketer and developer’s end goal is to generate revenue for and out of their app after all, right?!
-They need to cover the costs of both developing and marketing it, and they also have to make a neat profit as well.
-So, how do you do that then?
+Mobile app monetization is one of the most important factors to consider when developing an app.
+After all, the ultimate goal for any marketer or developer is to generate revenue from their app, right?!
+They need to cover the costs of both developing and marketing it, and they also have to make a neat profit for themselves as well.
+So far so good.
+But then, how does one go about achieving just that?

-Well, there are certainly many ways to skin a cat… to monetize an app I mean and we have explored one such way in our guide to in-app subscriptions.
-In that guide, we talk about in-app subscriptions, their benefits and challenges, and how to implement and manage them on a daily basis.
-So, now it’s high time we explored another way of app monetization, namely in-app purchases.
+Well, there are certainly many ways to skin a cat… to monetize an app, I mean.
+We have already explored one such way in our guide to in-app subscriptions, where we talk about the ins and outs of in-app subscriptions, their benefits and challenges, and how to implement and manage them.
+So, go check that guide one first if you haven’t already.
+Today, we are turning to the other major way of monetizing an app, namely in-app purchases.

 As always, we will start with a definition of the concept before proceeding to explore the benefits and challenges of implementing in-app purchases.
 We will then talk about how to implement and manage them before giving you our best practices to make sure you ace in-app purchases.